tomfenemore/PfRD/Notes.md

 I intend to try an explicit finite difference schema to find the steady state flow response of the beam.
 This will give the more realistic response of the beam in a fluid.
 I hope to use this as part of the genetic algorithm optimisation to find the best structure for M/L ratio.

+I have developed a function that calculates the force, moment and buckle over a spen which is then used in the Beam function to re-evaluate a twist array.
+This array can then be iterated upon to find a steady state solution to the problem.